krestfield/docs/certdog/upgrade_the_db.md

 * Krestfield CertDog Database

+If running, restart the *Krestfield Certdog Database*, followed by the *Krestfield Certdog Service*.

-If these are not running.
-First attempt to start the *Krestfield Certdog Database* service.
-If this still won't start perform the following:
+If they were not running.
+First attempt to start the services in the same order.
+If they fail to start perform the following:

 Navigate to ``.\certdog\mongodb\bin`` and open ``mongod.cfg``